 Joel Bonin (Photo by NCC)

-Joël Bonin, associate vice-president for the Nature Conservancy of Canada (NCC) in the Quebec Region, has been a champion of conservation for over 25 years.
+Joël Bonin, associate vice-president development and communications for the Nature Conservancy of Canada (NCC) in the Quebec Region, has been a champion of conservation for over 25 years.
 Throughout his career at NCC, he has significantly contributed to the protection of Quebec’s biodiversity by overseeing more than 300 conservation projects leading to the protection of more than 300 square kilometres.

 A biologist by profession, since completing his master's degree at McGill University Joël has focused on the ecology of amphibians in southern Quebec.
 The author of several reports on the status of amphibian and reptile species in Quebec and Canada, he has also served as a member of the Committee on the Status of Endangered Wildlife in Canada.